 Feeding Schedule for Babies

-Babies give cues during feeding that show how hungry they are.
+Babies give cues during feeding that indicate how hungry they are.
 Pay attention to these cues to help determine when your baby has had enough to eat.

 - A baby who is getting full during a feeding will take longer pauses between sucking.